 1. For embankment retention ponds, the minimum top width of the embankment shall be ten feet (10').
 The combined upstream and downstream side slopes of the embankment shall not be less than five horizontal to one vertical (5:1), with neither slope steeper than 2:1.
 Seepage collars shall be designed for pipelines passing through the embankments, with a minimum of two collars spaced 15' apart.
 The emergency spillway shall be designed to pass the entire peak discharge of the design storms plus an allowance of one-foot (1') of freeboard below the top of the embankment.
 The side slopes of the emergency spillway shall be no steeper than five horizontal to one vertical (5:1) to permit passage of maintenance vehicles along the top of the embankment.
 Where the embankment is formed on original ground, strip organic material and other unsuitable soils before placing fill.
 Embankment shall be compacted to 95% Proctor Density.
 Material shall be placed in lifts no greater than twelve inches (12") and shall be composed of nongranular clean fill free of organic material.
 No stones larger than nine inches (9") shall be permitted, and shall comprise no more than 5% of the embankment volume.
 The embankment shall be suitably protected against erosion.
 Town inspection is required during construction and when completed.
 2. Maximum infiltration into the ground is encouraged.
 Design of the stormwater management system shall consider reducing run-off by use of such techniques as minimizing impervious areas and maximizing travel times by using grass or rock-lined channels in lieu of storm drainage pipes.
-3. Design of detention basins, sediment ponds and other structures shall be in accordance with ~~the Chapter 9 of the current version of the~~ Connecticut Guidelines for Soil Erosion and Sediment Control ~~and (2002 as amended)~~ ~~d~~Design of infiltration practices shall be in accordance with ~~the current version of the 2004~~ Stormwater Quality Manual.
+3. Design of detention basins, sediment ponds and other structures shall be in accordance with the current version of the Connecticut Guidelines for Soil Erosion and Sediment Control and design of infiltration practices shall be in accordance with the current version of the Stormwater Quality Manual.
+4. When engineering, aesthetics, and economic factors make combined detention or other drainage facilities more practical for construction, the Town Engineer may permit several developers to construct joint facilities.